miaonaise/ABB-Summer-2017/README.md

 The aim is to produce a geometry in a script file by using Python API/modules from a free CAD software.
 The task was to research which softwares would be able to fulfill the aim and then compare and evaluate their API/modules.
 More details:
 - Script language: Python 2.7
-- Parameters of the geometry should be easily editable in a Python editor.
+- Parameters of the geometry should be easily editable.
 - The file format should be readable by ANSA for mesh.
 - (Example) Edit python file (.py) - Run module - STEP file exported - open STEP file in ANSA - a geometry ready for mesh.